Afghanistan swears in new leader amid dispute, violence

 "We're optimistic that this not only can work, but will work," Podesta told reporters on Monday in Kabul.

-(Additional reporting by Abdul Saboor and Jessica Donati; Editing by Maria Golovnina and Robert Birsel)
+(Additional reporting by Abdul Saboor and Jessica Donati; Editing by Maria Golovnina and Robert Birsel, Larry King)